 5 - Based on public transportation.
 Does not include purchase price of private auto or transportation to and from the United States.

 6 - Included are such items as clothing for four seasons, laundry and personal grooming articles, cultural and leisure events.

-Important Note: It is the responsibility of the student to arrive with sufficient funds to pay temporary living expenses (hotel and meals), make arrangements for living quarters and meals, register for the first semester of classes, and pay other expenses related to living in the United States.
+Important Note: It is the responsibility of the student to make arrangements for housing and meals.
+Upon arrival, you are expected to have funds available to pay for classes and other expenses.
 Also, determine how and when your sponsor will provide funds to you to make sure that you have adequate finances for your living and educational expenses throughout the year.
 Lansing Community College does not have any financial assistance or emergency funds available for international students.

-field.
-Additional study is undertaken at the university
+Transfer programs require additional study at the university

 Bachelor's degree.
 If your long-term educational goal is to